Marianne Plehn: Career

 In Germany it was not possible for women to qualify as lecturers, thus Plehn was awarded the title royal professor in 1914 by King Ludwig III of Bavaria for her great contribution to fish pathology.
 This made her the first woman to be granted a professorship in Bavaria.
-But a teaching certificate was not linked to this title, and it only became possible for women to acquire such qualification in 1919.
+But a teaching certificate was not linked to this, and it only became possible for women to acquire such qualification in 1919.
 Plehn did not seek such qualification.
 Instead she continued to focus on research at the Bavarian Biological Experimental Institute.
 In 1920 Plehn published reports on two skin and gill parasites, the Ichthyochytrium vulgare and the Mucophilus cyprini (later identified as a rickettsia).

-In 1924 she published her second book Praktikum der Fischkrankheiten as practical guide for the use of fish breeders, hatchery managers, fishermen, fish biologists and veterinarians.
-Her publisher initially wished to publish the book as an update of Hofer's 1904 Handbuch der Fischkrankheiten.
+In 1924 she published her second book Praktikum der Fischkrankheiten as practical guide for fish breeders, hatchery managers, fishermen, fish biologists and veterinarians.
+Her publisher initially wished to publish it as an update of Hofer's 1904 Handbuch der Fischkrankheiten.
 But the field had changed so much in 20 years that Plehn took a different approach.
-Plehn focused on the major brood of fish in the Bavarian region, the Salmonidae and Cyprinidae (salmon/trout and carp) and included illustrations and practical guidance based on 20 years of her work at Starnberg.
-The book became a standard work for the use in fisheries, and the basis for subsequent research by other scientists.
+Plehn focused on the major brood of fish in Bavaria, the Salmonidae and Cyprinidae (salmon/trout and carp) and included illustrations and practical guidance based on 20 years of her work.
+The book became a standard for use in fisheries, and the basis for subsequent research by other scientists.
 The illustrations and photographs continued to be used for decades.